-Tokyo Gas Engineering Solutions (TGES) is Japan's largest operator of district heating and cooling (DHC) facilities, providing steam, chilled and hot water for more than 40 years to our customers.
+Tokyo Gas Engineering Solutions (TGES) is Japan's largest operator of district heating and cooling (DHC) facilities, providing steam, chilled and hot water for about 50 years to our customers.

 Now, we are taking the DHC business to the advanced level, creating Smart Energy Networks (SEN) by connecting multiple DHC plants.
 TGES aims to further contribute to reducing the carbon footprint and environmental impact of urban development.

 Advantage 1 Effective utilization of unused and renewable energy

 By constructing a network for heat, electricity, and information and implementing a high-efficiency combined heat and power system, we contribute to stabilizing fluctuations in renewable energy.

 Advantage 2 Contributing to regional BCP (Business Continuity Plan) enhancement